zigzag-tech/livestack/README.md

 Livestack aims at providing:

 - Native support for stream-based, realtime orchestration.
-- Fullstack templates for both frontend and backend.
+- Fullstack, end-to-end templates for both frontend and backend.
+- Fully typed with zod and TypeScript support for better developer experience.
 - Built-in queue system that automatically scales AI project to many machines.
 - Graph-based workflows for better reasoning, visual inspection and debugging:
   - Multiple input/output streams for each job node (commonly encountered in modern AI components)